wbbradley/ace/README.md

 Since Zion treats functions as values and allows closure over function definitions (`fn`), you can `return` new behaviors as functions.
 Users of those functions will get statically checked run-time varying behavior (aka run-time polymorphism).
-For example, the `Iterable` type class requires a single function which will itself return a function which can be called repeatedly to iterate.
+For example, the `Iterable` type-class requires the definition of a single function which will itself return a function which can be called repeatedly to iterate.
 It has a signature like

 ```
-class Iterable a {
+class Iterable collection item {
-  fn iter(a b) fn () Maybe b
+  fn iter(collection) fn () Maybe item
 }
 ```